Nespresso Vs Espresso | (How These Machines differs?)

 Vertuo Line

-The working principle of the Vertuo line machine is also very different than original line machines.
-Vertuo line has a centrifugation system instead of pressurized water.
-In these machines, the capsule rotates 700 times a minute to produce a shot of Espresso with a rich, thick crema.
+The Nespresso Vertuo line uses a centrifugation system instead of the traditional pumping system.
+In these machines, the capsule rotates at a rapid speed of 700 times per minute to produce a shot of espresso with a aerated and thick crema.

-Vertuo line machine also gives an option for brewing an 8 oz cup of coffee (this option is not present in original line machines).
+Vertuo line is not limited to Espresso shots only it also gives an option for brewing an 8 oz full cup of coffee (this option is not present in original line machines).

 The Nespresso Vertuo line has three different models Plus, Evoluo, and the Next.